Samuel-Njoroge/Samuel-Njoroge/README.md

 ### 👋 Hello, I am Samuel Njoroge.
 ## About me:
 - 👀 I’m interested in Data Engineering, Machine Learning  and Cloud Computing.
-- 💞️ I’m free  to collaborate on Data Science and Machine Learning projects.
+- 💞️ I’m free  to collaborate on Data Engineering and Machine Learning projects.

 ### How to reach me.
 <div id="badges">